1970–71 in English football: First Division

 Arsenal won the league championship at the end of a season which would soon be followed by their FA Cup final tie with Liverpool.
-Arsenal secured the league title at White Hart Lane, the home of bitter rivals Tottenham.
-They narrowly overcame Leeds to win the league, with a 12-point gap separating Leeds from third-placed Tottenham.
-Wolves and Liverpool joined these two teams in the UEFA Cup.
-Chelsea missed out on the top five on goal average but compensated for this shortcoming by achieving European Cup Winners' Cup glory over Real Madrid.
+Arsenal secured the league title at White Hart Lane, the home of their bitter rivals Tottenham Hotspur.
+They narrowly overcame Leeds United to win the league, with a 12-point gap separating Leeds from third-placed Tottenham.
+Wolverhampton Wanderers and Southampton joined these two teams in the UEFA Cup.
+Chelsea missed out on the top five on goal average but compensated by achieving European Cup Winners' Cup glory over Real Madrid.
+Liverpool also qualified for the Cup Winners' Cup as the losing FA Cup finalists.

 Burnley and Blackpool (who won this year's Anglo-Italian Cup) were relegated to the Second Division.
-Burnley returned from 1973–74 to 1975–76 but Blackpool had to wait 39 years to regain their top flight status for the 2010–11 season.
+Burnley returned from 1973–74 to 1975–76 but Blackpool had to wait 39 years to regain their top flight status.

 Wilf McGuinness was sacked at the end of 1970 after 18 unsuccessful months as manager of Manchester United.
 Sir Matt Busby was re-appointed as manager on a temporary basis, but never considered returning to his old job on a permanent basis.
-Leicester City manager Frank O'Farrell was appointed at the end of the season, ahead of more reputable candidates including Jock Stein and Don Revie.
+Leicester City manager Frank O'Farrell was appointed at the end of the season, ahead of candidates including Jock Stein and Don Revie.